lachrist/aran/README.md

   This shadow state contains analysis-related information about the program values situated at the same location in the concrete state.
   [Valgrind](http://valgrind.org/) is a popular binary instrumentation framework which utilizes this technique to enables many data-flow analyses.
   The difficulty of this technique lies in maintaining the shadow state as non-instrumented functions are being executed.
-  In JavaScript this problem typically arises when objects are passed to non instrumented functions such as builtins.
+  In JavaScript this problem typically arises when objects are passed to non instrumented functions such as intrinsics.
   Keeping the shadow store in sync during such operation requires to know the exact semantic of the non-instrumented function.
-  Since they are so many different builtin functions in JavaScript, this is a very hard thing to do.
+  Since they are so many different intrinsic functions in JavaScript, this is a very hard thing to do.
 * *Record And Replay*:
   Record and replay systems such as [Jalangi](https://github.com/SRA-SiliconValley/jalangi) are an intelligent response to the challenge of keeping in sync the shadow state with its concrete state.
   Acknowledging that divergences between shadow and concrete states cannot be completely avoided, these systems allows divergences in the replay phase which can be recovered from by utilizing the trace gathered during the record phase.